supremeys/vscode-serial-terminal/README.md

 - Terminal input that covers more than the entire screen won't be properly rendered.
 - Clear terminal will clear all text and scroll buffer, but not cursor position.
+  - Cause found: VSCode uses Xterm.js' clear function.
+This removes all content and puts prompt line on top but doesn't send any obvious signals to the terminal.
+Workaround pending

 ## Release Notes